MattWilcox/native-base/README.md

 This project is just HTML, CSS, and the barest touch of plain Javascript.
 It uses some modern features recently established in those core technologies, such as;

-- Modern CSS selectors, properties, and patterns - such as Cascade Layers, Nesting, Logical Properties, and more.
+- Modern CSS features, properties, and patterns - such as Cascade Layers, Nesting, Logical Properties, and more.
 - Modern Javascript for experience enhancements.

 Examples are shown of basic but robust markup patterns with a focus on semantics and accessibility.
 It contains scaffolding to assist in implementing designs, and has some basic minimally designed elements where appropriate.
 For example, forms have an established mark-up pattern and associated visual presentation of their elements and states which align with good design practice; but they are expected to be adjusted to suit, and this project has no actual design per-se.